-We're researching new materials and manufacturing techniques for nuclear fusion applications.
+The focus of the fusion fellowship will be carrying out research on new materials and manufacturing techniques for nuclear fusion applications.

 - Olivia Mclatchie

-This will involve the use of national lab facilities, also with the UK Atomic Energy Authority, including working on innovative new in situ experiments at Harwell, and contributing towards the UKAEA ‘STEP’ (Spherical Tokamak for Energy Production) programme.
+This will involve the use of national lab facilities, also with the UKAEA, including working on innovative new in situ experiments at Harwell, and contributing towards the STEP (Spherical Tokamak for Energy Production) program.